NOAA-PMEL/OneArgo-R/README.md

 3. An Internet connection is needed to get the latest versions of index and Sprof files; but the repository includes versions of these files so that it can be run offline.
 4. Memory requirements depend on the number of profiles and variables that are simultaneously loaded into memory.

+## QUICK DEMO

+This <a href="demo_notebook.md">sample code</a> shows an example of selecting floats that match geographic and temporal limits and visualizing some of the data.

 ## INSTALLATION AND USE
 This repository can be cloned using the command line or GitHub Desktop.
 Or the files can be directly downloaded in zipped format.

 Before use, make sure the files are placed in a directory that is in the R search path.
 Or add the directory where they are located to the search path https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces.
 Or run it in the directory where the Tutorial script was placed.

-For an overview of how to use this toolbox, step through the 'Tutorial' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the 2021 GO-BGC Scientific Workshop (6/30/21).
+For an overview of how to use this toolbox, step through the 'Tutorial' script (launching it in the R Console, or in the Rstudio console using the Run button or Ctrl+Alt+Enter, the Run All shortcut in R studio), a tutorial that was developed for the [2021 GO-BGC Scientific Workshop](https://www.us-ocb.org/joint-gobgc-workshop/).

 ## FUNCTIONS